ToastmastersLee/Docs/NDP100/UserManual/Q-NEX Networked Digital Podium NDP100 User Manual-v3.md

 <img src="../../NMP/UserManual/img/Touch-Panel-10.png" style="zoom: 20%;" />

-The Touch Panel allows users to access NMP functionalities such as power control, matrix switching, volume adjustment, and Divisible Room operations.
+The Touch Panel allows users to access NMP, NDP functionalities such as power control, matrix switching, volume adjustment, and Divisible Room operations.
 Even in LAN-connected environments without Internet access, users still can perform local operations like matrix switching and volume adjustments.

 The Touch Panel serves as the primary controlling interface, providing intuitive touch-based controls for the operation of the NDP.